websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 You can use this Fragment configuration with the following HTML code sample to list the Collection items.
 The `collectionObjectList` represents the Collection selected in the [Content Page editor](../../../creating-pages/building-and-managing-content-pages/content-page-editor-user-interface-reference.md).

-To reference this Collection in the HMTL, use the Collection `name` in the JSON configuration and the `ObjectList` suffix.
+To reference this Collection in the HTML, use the Collection `name` in the JSON configuration and the `ObjectList` suffix.
 In the previous JSON code excerpt, the Collection `name` is `collection` so the HTML references the Collection using `collectionObjectList`.

 ```html
 <div class="fragment_310">